developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 ### Blanking Mode

-Used to select the screen blanking mode; both of which disable touch input.
+Used to select the Screen Blanking mode; both of which disable touch input.
 Option 1 overlays the screen with black; no data is visible.
 Option 2 places a transparent covering over the current app, allowing data (such as Google Maps) to be visible.

-**NOTE: Mode changes take effect after the user visits the EHS Home Screen**.
+**Note**: Mode changes take effect after the user visits the EHS Home Screen.

 <img alt="" style="height:350px" src="ehs41_screen_blanking_panel_03.png"/>
 _Click image to enlarge; ESC to exit_.